POST WORKOUT MEAL RECIPE: BBQ TURKEY HASH

 Some ways to switch up this recipe are by adding different veggies or a little more fat, especially if you don’t count macros.
 I like to eat mine with a ½ cup of caramelized onions, green peppers, and mushrooms.
 This recipe would be great with some roasted eggplant, too.
 If you want to add in a little sweetness, grilled pineapple would be another great addition.
 You can also add a fried egg on top or a few slices of avocado for a little extra fat.

 A good time-saver on this recipe is to make your rice and sweet potatoes ahead of time.
 Our fridge is always stocked with a container of cooked rice and roasted sweet potatoes for making quick meals.
 It works great for this recipe; all you have to do is brown the turkey, roast some kale and mix it all together!

-If you are super strict on counting, you may choose to measure and portion out each ingredient for a more accurate count per meal.
+If you are in a cut and need to be super strict on tracking, you may choose to measure and portion out each ingredient for a more accurate count per meal.
 When making this recipe at the beginning of the week, I measure each ingredient separately into 4 containers.
 When I get home from the gym, I just grab one and pop it in the microwave for a few minutes.
 Easy and so so yummy!